Esri/cameo-import-tool/README.md

 cameo-import-tool
 ==================

-The CAMEO Import tool imports exported data from a CAMEO system into File Geodatabase.
+The Import CAMEO Data tool imports exported data from a CAMEO system into File Geodatabase.

 #Features